twistle-fang/twistle-fang.github.io/_posts/2012-01-1-Nine-Of-The-North.md

 The middle of the bastard sons, often armed with a large crossbow adorned with his deer mask.
 Dry and cynical, prone to being quite jumpy and paranoid.
 Operates more on necessity than pleasure.

 Son of By-Tor.
-Expert in natural arcana and traps.
-Makes fight/flight decisions on behalf of the Nine.
+Expert in natural arcana and  <a href="https://drifter-handbook.github.io/craftsman" >crafting.</a> Makes fight/flight decisions on behalf of the Nine.

 Does not get along well with the daughters or thieves, but is close with the bastard sons and Lady Parhelion.